 Corps of Drums are still included within the establishment of the English and Welsh infantry battalions — the Scots and Irish have the Pipes and Drums — but their survival depends on the retention of the skills and knowledge needed to train new drummers, flute players, and Buglers in the Light Division.
 The Society has made a significant contribution to the establishment of a system of formal training, which should enable this very long standing tradition of Corps of Drums to continue.

 In addition to its involvement with the Army, the membership of the Society includes civilian and Cadet Corps, who base their music on the military traditions; we also have many individual members.

 The Society maintains a list of active Corps of Drums with the aim of putting prospective players and instructors in touch with their nearest group who can use their skills or provide training.

 We hold four Music Meetings every year, the dates can be found on the Events Page.
-They are held at the TA Centre in Kingston.
+They are held at various locations, please see details under the “Events” heading.
 These are not just practices, if you would like to come along and just listen there would be no problem.
 All are welcome.